Samkth123/KTH-md/Rocketblocks.md

 ==**For example**==: Take the problem 2,420 * 25.
 You can translate this into (2,420 * 100) / 4.
 So now you’ve got 242,000 / 4.
 This might seem daunting but if you re-use what you learned in division you know you can factor this to (242 * 1,000) / 4, which would be (242 / 4) * 1,000.
 Again, from earlier you know that 242 / 4 can be simplified to 242 / 2 / 2 so 121 / 2 = 60.5 and 60.5 * 1,000 = 60,500.

+##### ==Multiplication: Dealing with messy multipliers==

+The distributive law is your friend.
+Multiplying messy numbers can be simplified by breaking down the problem using the distributive law and addition.

+For example, if the problem is 530 x 200, you can break this down into (500 + 30) * 200, which is a much easier problem.
+Now you’ve got (500 * 200) + (30 * 200) as the problem.
+You can use the small multiplication techniques to get 100,000 for the first term and 6,000 for the second term, so add them together for the answer which is 106,000.